NL12143/SP-ADFS-Claims-WHR/README.md

 Required for partner federation with SharePoint not using default setup to show list of partners.
 A "show list of partners" is considered unsecure and not user friendly.

+For now it adds a static WHR value.
+Will add  code that takes the users UPN (email) and insert the corresponding, dynamic, WHR.

 ## References

 Steve Peschka